FAU-LAP/NOMAD-CAMELS/docs/source/doc/api/Using_API.md

 ```

 If the protocol is still in the queue or is not finished yet it will display `currently in queue` or `currently running` respectively.

+## Measurement Metadata

+You can modify the measurements metadata like the *user* performing the measurement, the *sample* used or a *session name* to better describe what you are doing.

+## GET: